Barbiturate Withdrawal: Signs, Symptoms, Treatments And Outcomes

 Some common forms of these drugs include Pentobarbital, Amobarbital, Secobarbital, and Butalbital.

 They are very powerful medications.
 In fact, even a slight increase in dose may lead to a coma or even death.
-Therefore, it is very crucial that you take it only as directed by the doctor.
+Therefore, it is very crucial that one takes it only as directed by the doctor.
 Regrettably, even a normal dosing of Barbiturates may lead to an addiction problem.

 For these reasons, their use in medical practice has decreased quite a lot in the past few decades.
 In the same way, the introduction of safer medications like the benzodiazepines has also shifted the preference from them.

-Usually, the signs and symptoms of Barbiturate withdrawal will manifest 2 to 4 days after you stop taking it.
-Initially, you may have one or more of the following symptoms:
+Usually, the signs and symptoms of Barbiturate withdrawal will manifest 2 to 4 days after a petient stops taking it.
+Initially, one or more of the following symptoms are possible:

 - Severe anxiety